We Are On Tour So WhatsApp ONLY: +61.402.222217 | Gday@AustralianCricketTours.com

 Saying this, do not go strolling through any township unless you are familiar with the area and in the company of a local or on an organised tour, the same said for inner-cities, especially Cape Town.

-**On Sept 22, 2023, it was ZAR58 (A$4.81) for an UberXL for 4 persons for the 3km trip from our 2018 hotel in Cape Town to the furthest entrance of Victoria & Alfred Waterfront. #YourCall**
+**On Aug 18, 2025, it was ZAR54 (A$4.71) for an UberXL for 6 persons, and ZAR42 (A$3.66) for an UberGO for 2 persons, for the 3km trip from our 2018 hotel in Cape Town to the Victoria & Alfred Waterfront. #YourCall**

-There is no shortage of luxury cars, watches, or smart phones on display in South Africa.
+And by day whilst walking the sights and sounds of a city, be conscious about your visible material expenses.
+There is no shortage of luxury cars, watches, jewellery or phones on display in South Africa.
 The difference is we look like unarmed tourists whereas the local may have the means to defend themselves!

 Using ATM's